andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-03-03-oscar-noms-reviewed.md

 > "The overwhelming reaction is the same overwhelming reason why I wanted to make it, which is, can you please show me something beautiful, can you please show me something life affirming, can you please take me out of the news, right now..."

-That being said, it is also one of the few movies I consider great for which my esteem.
+That being said, it is also one of the few movies I consider great for which my esteem has lessened.
 A big part of the reason is the lengthy discussion on [the Next Picture Show podcast](https://megaphone.link/PPY7532927140), in which most of the participants felt tepid about the film.
 I agree with their perspective that the movie feels a little artificial in all its beauty, and that going as far as it does in portraying the romance explicitly undercuts it somewhat.
 Still, this is a rare simple allegory of sensual delights that is definitely worth seeing.

 # Dunkirk
 {% figure %}